 Preventative Dermatology starts with regular skin check by a board-certified dermatologist, especially for fair-skin individuals.
 Lifetime risk of non-melanoma skin cancers among Caucasian Americans is now 1 in 4.
-The prevalence of melanoma is 1 in 33 to 60 depending on the demographics among all Americans in 2010.
+The prevalence of melanoma is 1 in 30 among all Americans with individual variability depending on the demographics.
 Keep in mind that cure rate for melanoma in situ is 95-99% if caught and intervened early.
 Please take time to view the following touching video regarding melanoma and sun protection awareness:

 Dr. Ting strongly urges against the usage of tanning bed.
 Tanning bed exposure is definitely not safer than sun exposure.
 He considers tanning beds as 'suicide beds'.
 Dr. Ting has authored an article that demonstrated increased risk of melanoma among tanning bed users, particularly among young white females, and was recently quoted by BusinessWeek.

 Sun protection and smoking cessation form the basis of Preventive Dermatology.
 Almost all signs of skin aging and many of the 'barnacles of wisdom' are triggered by the effects of the ultraviolet rays from the sun.
 In addition, smoking has been proven to accelerate wrinkles as well.
 This is recently confirmed by an observational study of a pair of twin sisters where one has 52 pack-years history of smoking and the other one has none.

 white female with 52 pack-years history of smoking

 Dr. Ting's Preventive Dermatology Skin Care Regimen